Claudio Klaus

 Financing Brazil's Response to Displaced Venezuelans: Implications and Lessons Learned

-Claudio Antonio Klaus Junior (solo)
+Claudio Klaus (solo)

 Published in a thematic issue on displacement financing, this article draws on first-hand knowledge of Roraima's border context to examine how Brazil financed its humanitarian response to Venezuelan displacement through NGO networks and public-private arrangements, and what those choices reveal about the limits of the global aid model.